OmkarShinde15/opensource-kafka-kraftmode/multinode-kafka-kraft-sasl-ssl-setup/README.md

 Assuming you have installed and Kafka with KRaft is running on three nodes, proceed to configure SSL on three-node KRaft Kafka cluster.

+This document provides configuration properties to help you enable SSL.

 In our setup, we have three nodes: